chaosoflies/chaosoflies/README.md

   <div align="center">
       <p> I'm completely fine with cuds, hiding, booping,</br>covering, and general interactions.
 However,</br>I don't want you to cover my friends or anything to</br>make them uncomfortable.</p>
       <p> I'm rarely to be seen with IWEC and DNIUF.
 If it's</br>present in my name, I suggest you respect that.
 If not,</br>I'll hide you.</p>
+    <p> I prefer to be whispered when starting a conversation</br>with me, please!
+I might miss your message on local chat.</p>
+    <p> Not the type to roleplay, sorry...
+I'm awkward.</p>
   </div>
   </details>